Skip to main content

 His students sent in long emails of acclaim about his teaching, his grasp of subject matter and his warm personality.
 Elzinga was the first recipient of the Cavaliers’ Distinguished Teaching Professorship.
 He also received the Alumni Association’s Distinguished Professor Award in 1979 and the Thomas Jefferson Award in 1992.

-Randall Hartman (Com ’80) praised his intellect, creativity and passion, calling him “the complete package, a true servant-leader.”
+Randall Hartman (Com class of ’80) praised his intellect, creativity and passion, calling him “the complete package, a true servant-leader.”

 “Had I been able to handle the high-level math,” Hartman added, “I might have majored in economics as a result of his influence.
 I took more from his class that I can apply to daily life than any other.”